nicoll-douglas/mp3zy/backend/README.md

 ```
 {
-  "title": string,
+  "title": string | null,
+  "channel": string | null,
-  "channel": string,
+  "url": string,
-  "duration": number,
+  "duration": number | null,
-  "url": string
+  "thumbnail: string | null
 }
 ```

 - `title` - The video title.
 - `channel` - The video's channel/uploader.
+- `url` - The URL of the video which can and should be provided for when downloading.
 - `duration` - The duration of the video in seconds.
-- `url` - The URL of the video which can and should be provided for when downloading.
+- `thumbnail` - The URL of the video thumbnail.

 ### DownloadStatus